Kingston Staff Have Had Enough

 Find out more about what the dispute is about here.

-On these strike days there were lively picket lines at the entrances of Kingston buildings, as well as a digital picket.
+On these strike days there were lively picket lines at the entrances of Kingston buildings, as well as a local digital picket and daily cross-branch digital pickets, including ones hosted by our branch on the mental health crisis at UK universities and on student-staff solidarity with speakers from the Sussex Solidarity Sit-In, Kingston students, and NUS President Larissa Kennedy.
 Many students did not to cross the picket line in solidarity with our strike and stood with us in support instead.
+We ran an exciting program of teach-outs both staff and student-led.

 Following these strike days, Kingston UCU members are undertaking ongoing action short of a strike (ASOS).